Skip to content

 @import "tailwindcss";

-4. Add the Tailwind CSS inside the head tag in the Document.tsx file.
+4. Import the CSS file at the top of your file and include a link tag in the head of the Document.tsx file.

 src/app/Document.tsx